-E:A E:E' Deceleration Time Additional Findings Normal 0.8-2.1 < 6 > 120 ms - Impaired Relaxation < 0.8 < 6 > 120 ms - Pseudonormal 0.8-2.1 > 6 > 120 ms Diastolic flow predominance in HV Restrictive > 2.1 > 6 < 120 ms Late diastolic antegrade flow in PA
+E:A E:E' Deceleration Time Additional Findings Normal 0.8-2.1 < 6 > 120 ms - Impaired Relaxation < 0.8 < 6 > 120 ms Pseudonormal 0.8-2.1 > 6 > 120 ms Diastolic flow predominance in HV Restrictive > 2.1 > 6 < 120 ms Late diastolic antegrade flow in PA

-Panges are provided for low and intermediate categories, but for simplicity, midrange values of 3 mmHg for normal and 8 mmHg for intermediate are suggested.
-Intermediate (8 mmHg) RA pressures may be downgraded to normal (3 mmHg) if no secondary indices of elevated RA pressure are present, or jet at 8 mmHg in contrain.
-NC, inferior vena cava; RA, right atrial.
+Ranges are provided for low and intermediate categories, but for simplicity, midrange values of 3 mmHg for normal and 8 mmHg for intermediate are suggested.
+Intermediate (8 mmHg) RA pressures may be downgraded to normal (3 mmHg) if no secondary indices of elevated RA pressure are present, upgraded to high if minimal collapse with sniff (<35%) and secondary indices of elevated RA pressure are present, or left at 8 mmHg if uncertain.
+NO, inferior vena cava; RA, right atrial.